-Subaru Impreza 555 - the first chapter of a legendary story
+Subaru Impreza 555 - first chapter of a legendary saga

 If you ask motorsports fans around the world about the one car which would be a synonym for rally racing, Subaru Impreza would surely be among the top 5 answers, if not the number 1 in most cases.
 There were many legendary cars during the history of rallying, but only a few of them have a link so strong with rallying as the Impreza.
 While Lancia Delta, Audi Quattro or Toyota Celica belong to the museum, Impreza’s name is still present in the international rally competitions.